waelhammoudeh/overpass-4-slackware/Guide/README-SETUP.md

 If you do not use Geofabrik for your extracts, this may not help you much and you need to look somewhere else to update your database.
 You may apply the same concept in your own scripts.

-You will be wearing three "hats" here, your own mortal self, overpass and root users ... you will dance!
+You will be wearing three "hats" here, your own mortal self, "overpass" and "root" users ... you will dance!

 #### Retrieve Change Files:

+* My "getdiff" program retrieves "Change Files" from Geofabrik public or internal servers.

-This is what [my "getdiff"](https://github.com/waelhammoudeh/getdiff) program does, please clone the repository and compile the program with make.
+Find [my "getdiff"](https://github.com/waelhammoudeh/getdiff) program and please clone the repository and compile the program with make.
 The repository has full instruction to use the program.
 I place my program in "/usr/local/bin" directory.
 You download your Change Files as your normal user.
 Use the example configuration file provided and fill those settings:
  - SOURCE